kmaaallen/simon-game/documentation/manualTesting/manualTesting.md

 I called soundReady with the 'off' argument in the power-toggle click function so set up the sounds for mobile safari to use later.
 Then in the start button click function I called soundReady with an 'on' argument so mute is false for the sounds and they will play when displayed or a square is clicked by the user.

-###### Safari -Not loading favicon image

 ##### Internet Explorer - Not allowing click on toggle buttons

 ##### Firefox - Not allowing click on toggle buttons

-##### Multiple browsers - if player turns off power while game is displaying or replaying a sequence the sequence continues to play after power is off

 ## Bugs Found during manual testing (i.e being the player and going through the game)